alindeman/upgradingtorails4/text/05_routing.markdown

 ### match

-Rails 4 removes the `match` directive. `match` was often used incorrectly, and to dangerous consequences.
+Rails 4 changes the way the `match` directive operates. `match` was often used incorrectly, and to dangerous consequences.

 Consider this route that submits an order to purchase a widget: